tidalcycles/Tidal/doc/tidal.md

 NOTE: `Ctrl-C Ctrl-C` won't work on the above, because it goes over more than one line.
 Instead, do `Ctrl-C Ctrl-E` to run the whole block.
-However, note that there must be empty lines surrounding the block.
-The lines must be completely empty, including of spaces (this can be annoying as you can't see the spaces).
+However, note that there must be blank lines surrounding the block (which also means that patterns cannot contain blank lines).

 Note that for `pan`, when working in stereo, that `0` means hard left, `1` means hard right, and `0.5` means centre.